Stories from Hartford's Grassroots

 In Hartford, conservative veterans’ groups lined up to oppose the Robeson concert.
 City Council member John J. Mahon led the political effort to stop Robeson.
 Even the local teachers’ union petitioned the Council and the Board of Education to rescind the Weaver High permit.

 Supporting Robeson’s right to appear was the local chapter of the American Jewish Congress.
-Also backing his right to sing was City Councilwoman Betty Knox, Mayor Joseph Cronin, Board of Education President Lewis Fox, George Ritter, and school board member Reverend Robert Moody, Hartford’s first African American elected official.
+Also backing his right to sing were City Council members George Ritter and Betty Knox, Mayor Joseph Cronin, Board of Education President Lewis Fox, and school board member Reverend Robert Moody, Hartford’s first African American elected official.

 The Hartford newspapers played a significant role in red-baiting Robeson and playing up the fears of violence.
 Early in the controversy, one daily ran a front-page article entitled “Robeson Among Guests at Red Embassy.”
 Letters to the papers warned Hartford people not to be “liberal with our freedom of speech when it comes to Communism.”
 When provocative questions from a local reporter angered Robeson, that, too became a story.
 “Robeson Enraged as Party Membership is Questioned” read the headline.
 Robeson’s anger was eloquent and pointed.
 “The white ruling class of America doesn’t like Negroes who stand up and talk back and fight for their rights,” he told the reporter.